Felipemendezrios/QmecBaM/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-The MODEL PARAMETERS have been estimated so far.
+The model parameters have been estimated so far.
 Let’s simulate the discharge time series.

 ``` r